Kenrick J. Mock

 Evaluate and award tuition waiver.

-Creation of data conversion program to automate a week-long manual process of transferring financial data into a half-day long automated process.
+Created a data conversion program to automate a week-long manual process of transferring financial data into a quick automated process that is still used in 2014.

 PROFESSIONAL SERVICE ACTIVITIES